 Being in shape is an important part of back health.
 “We always try to perform treatments that help patients maintain and even increase their level of activity.
 A person in good physical shape is much less likely than an inactive one to injure their back during work or daily activities,” says Nagy Mekhail, M.D., Ph.D., chairman of the Department of Pain Management at the Cleveland Clinic.
 “Healthy living means lower-back-pain sufferers see better results.
 Those who cannot be active take longer to recover.”

-- What is the right kind of exercise regimen with a backache?
+- What is the right kind of back pain fitness exercise?

 - According to the North American Spine Society and The Physician and Sportsmedicine Journal, these are things to think about when exercising: